-The purpose of this scholarship is to subsidize the attendance of two Library and Information Studies students to the biennial CARL conference and to subsidize the attendance of one Library and Information Studies student to the biennial ACRL conference, thus encouraging and supporting library school students in preparing for a career in academic librarianship.
+The purpose of the Ilene F. Rockman Scholarship is to subsidize the attendance of two Library and Information Studies students to the biennial CARL conference and to subsidize the attendance of one Library and Information Studies student to the biennial ACRL conference, thus encouraging and supporting library school students in preparing for a career in academic librarianship.

 Any applicant who has applied for admission to a formal program of library and information studies leading to a master's degree, and has enrolled in at least 6 credit hours (or its equivalent) towards his/her degree.
 Applicants can be either full-time or part-time students.
 Membership in CARL is required before or at the time of application.

 The award for the CARL Conference is $500 per student.
 The award for the ACRL Conference is $1000.
 Conference scholarship funding is intended for the costs of registration, room and transportation.
 Note: The award may not cover all expenses depending on the conference location.